 - 1.1 The Land Use Plan Map shall contain land use categories including the following: - a.
 Rural Residential.
 The Rural Residential designation is intended to identify areas where residential dwellings will be integrated with agricultural lands and activities.
 While dwellings may be permitted in this area at densities of 1 unit per acre and lower, the dominant land uses are to be agriculturally, rather than residentially, based. - It is anticipated that this area will be characterized by dwellings on lots ranging from 1 to 5 acres with animal rights.
-Developments in these areas shall contain landscaping and recreational features as per the City's Parks and Trails Element of the General Plan. - b.
+Developments in these areas shall contain landscaping and recreational features.
+A specific description of the required recreational features should be provided in a Parks and Recreation Element of the General Plan. - b.
 Low Density Residential.
-The Low Density Residential designation is designed to provide areas for residential subdivisions with an overall density of 1 to 4 units per acre.
-This area is to be characterized by neighborhoods with streets designed to the City's urban standards, single-family detached dwellings and open spaces.
+The Low Density Residential designation is designed to provide areas for residential subdivisions with an overall density of 1 to 3 units per acre.
+This area is to be characterized by neighborhoods with streets designed to the City's standards, single-family detached dwellings and open spaces.

-Open spaces shall include useable recreational features as outlined in the City's Parks and Trails Element of the General Plan.
-The Low Density Residential designation is expected to be the c.
+Open spaces shall include useable recreational features as outlined in a Parks and Recreation Element of the General Plan.

+c.
 Medium Density Residential.
 The Medium Density Residential designation is provided as a means of allowing for residential developments at higher densities in neighborhoods that still maintain a suburban character.
-This area is to be characterized by density ranging from 4 to 10 units per acre that may include a mixture of attached and detached dwellings.
+This area is to be characterized by density ranging from 3 to 10 units per acre that may include a mixture of attached and detached dwellings.
 Master Planned Developments may be permitted in the Medium Density Residential areas.